samscibelli/SMT_MAP_PIPELINE/README.md

 Run in the terminal python script provided,

         python 01_script_otf_to_class.py

 The script will ask you the following,

 1) What the observer initials are (this can instead be hard-wired for ease)
-2) Data file the mapping data comes from (e.g., if data file is class_001.smt then '1' is your data file number)
+2) Data file number the mapping data comes from (e.g., if data file is 'class_001.smt' then '1' is your data file number)
 3) Beginning scan number
 4) End scan number
 5) The backend name (e.g., in the example we use 'fqm' for the 250kHz backend)